 What feedback can you provide on your experience using OMNIgene●GUT for sample collection.

 Dr. Kokai-Kun: As you may know, a substantial portion of our study sites were in Eastern Europe where English was not their first language, yet the clinical sites and even the patients found the OMNIgene•GUT collection tubes relatively easy to use with few problems.
 For the most part, the collected fecal samples resulted in good quality extracted DNA which delivered high quality sequence data.

-DNA Genotek: Why did you choose to use DNA Genotek’s GenoFIND Microbiome-on-Demand services?
+Why did you choose to use DNA Genotek’s microbiome services?

 Dr. Kokai-Kun: We issued a competitive RFP to select a vendor to provide microbiome analysis-support for this Phase 2b clinical study.
 The bid from DNA Genotek was the most competitive, provided the highest level of confidence in the vendor and best fulfilled the requirements of the RFP.
 We also liked that DNA Genotek was the manufacturer of the OMNIgene•GUT tubes that are used by many other researchers and clinicians to collect fecal samples.
 Overall, our experience with DNA Genotek has been positive.
 They did a good job in helping us manage clinical supplies for collection of samples, and we received our 16S sequence data in a timely fashion.
 The staff was very responsive to our needs including conducting some custom analyses that helped us better understand our results.